MCluck90/fxi/doc/semantic-actions.md

 ### #param - Parameter

-  * Added a parameter to the current scope.
+  * Pop a SAR from the SAS.
+If the SAR is a Type SAR then pop again to get the Identifier SAR.
+Add the parameter to the top of the Scope Stack.

 ### #BAL - Beginning of Argument List